BiomedicalMachineLearning/STimage/development/Xenium_classification/README.md

 ### 2. Register H&E image and Alignment

-The H&E image must be registered to the Xenium DAPI data.
+The full-color H&E image must be registered to the Xenium DAPI data to ensure proper alignment between the morphological information and the spatial gene expression data.

+Two ways to perform the registration:
+* Using Xenium Explorer:
-* You can use Xenium Explorer to produce a transformation matrix and keypoints: https://www.10xgenomics.com/support/software/xenium-explorer/latest/tutorials/xe-image-alignment
+  - You can use Xenium Explorer to produce a transformation matrix and keypoints: https://www.10xgenomics.com/support/software/xenium-explorer/latest/tutorials/xe-image-alignment
-* register.py uses OpenCV to also generate these files.
-    * The input to this will be a greyscale TIF (DAPI) to generate the matrix and keypoints.
+* Using the register.py script:
+  - Provide a greyscale DAPI TIFF image.
+  - Using OpenCV it generates the keypoints and transformation matrix.

 An affine transformation matrix should be saved as a csv file, with the standard 2x3 format.
 Example:

 ```